Hugh Padgham

-Hugh Charles Padgham (born 15 February 1955) is an English record producer and audio engineer.
+Hugh Charles Padgham (/ˌpædʒɛm/; born 15 February 1955) is an English record producer and audio engineer.
 He has won four Grammy Awards, for Producer of the Year and Album of the Year for 1985, Record of the Year for 1990, and Engineer of the Year for 1993.
 Padgham's co-productions include hits by Phil Collins, XTC, Genesis, the Human League, Sting, and the Police.
-He pioneered (with Peter Gabriel and producer Steve Lillywhite) the "gated reverb" drum sound used most famously in Collins' song "In the Air Tonight".
+He pioneered (with Peter Gabriel and producer Steve Lillywhite) the "gated reverb" drum sound used most famously on Collins' 1981 song "In the Air Tonight".

 Early life

-Padgham was born on 15 February 1955 in Amersham, Buckinghamshire.
+Hugh Charles Padgham was born on 15 February 1955 in Amersham, Buckinghamshire.
 He was educated at St Edward's School, Oxford.

 Career

-Padgham became interested in record production after listening to Elton John's Tumbleweed Connection.
-He started out as a tape operator at Advision Studios, working on many recording sessions including Mott The Hoople and Gentle Giant.
+Padgham became interested in record production after listening to Elton John's Tumbleweed Connection (1970).
+He started out as a tape operator at Advision Studios, working on many recording sessions including Mott the Hoople and Gentle Giant.
 From there he went to Lansdowne Studios and moved from tape-operator/assistant engineer to engineer.
 In 1978, Padgham got a job at The Townhouse, where he engineered and/or produced acts including XTC, Peter Gabriel and Phil Collins.
 He also worked on the second album by Killing Joke.

-Padgham's previous work with Gabriel and Collins led to a collaboration with Genesis and Phil Collins in the 1980s, which produced the albums: Face Value, Abacab, Hello, I Must Be Going!, Genesis, No Jacket Required, Invisible Touch, and ...But Seriously.
-In addition to his work with Genesis and XTC, Padgham co-produced two albums with the Police: Ghost in the Machine and Synchronicity, as well as some of Police frontman Sting's solo work.
-He also worked on Paul McCartney's Press to Play and the Human League's Hysteria.
+Padgham's previous work with Gabriel and Collins led to a collaboration with Genesis and Phil Collins in the 1980s, which produced the albums: Face Value, Abacab (both 1981), Hello, I Must Be Going!
+(1982), Genesis (1983), No Jacket Required (1985), Invisible Touch (1986), and ...But Seriously (1989).
+In addition to his work with Genesis and XTC, Padgham co-produced two albums with the Police: Ghost in the Machine (1981) and Synchronicity (1983), as well as some of Police frontman Sting's solo work.
+He also worked on Paul McCartney's Press to Play (1986) and the Human League's Hysteria (1984).

 In the 2000s, Padgham worked with Sting as well as McFly.
 He had four UK number one hits in 2005 and 2006 with McFly, as well as a number of other Top Ten Singles.
 In 2002, Padgham produced the Tragically Hip album In Violet Light.

 In 2019, Padgham was honoured in London with the MPG Award for Outstanding Contribution to UK Music.

 Padgham is one of the owners of the indie label Gearbox Records.